CP1404/Practicals/prac_06/README.md

 indenting, etc.

-Loop through and print the names of all of the languages with dynamic typing, which should produce output like:
+Loop through and print the names of all of the languages with dynamic typing (make sure you use your new `is_dynamic` method!), which should produce output like:

     The dynamically typed languages are:
     Ruby